-Your clock is ticking, or rather your electronic watch is changing, according to a definition stemming from this heritage site – the GMT.
+Your clock is ticking, or rather your electronic watch is changing, according to a definition stemming from Maritime Greenwich – the GMT.

 UNESCO’s World Heritage Centre’s short description of site no. 795: